 The radiation pattern of a simple omnidirectional vertically polarized antenna.
 The antenna is at the center of the "donut," or torus.
 Distance from the center represents the power radiated in that direction.
 The power radiated is maximum in horizontal directions, dropping to zero directly above and below the antenna.

 The formal definition of antenna gain is the sum of antenna efficiency and directivity.
 For the non-expert in antenna theory, antenna gain could be stated as the "apparent" increase in power made available by the antenna alone.

 In the simplest terms, it is a relative measure of an antenna's ability to direct or concentrate radio frequency energy in a particular pattern or direction.
 This measurement is typically measured in dBi (Decibels relative to an isotropic radiator) or in dBd (Decibels relative to a dipole radiator).
 However in most marine VHF antenna specifications it is simply stated as dB gain.

 An isotropic radiator (think 0dB gain antenna) is nearly impossible to produce.
-However, the 0dB antenna is used as a starting point in theoretical design criteria and for a base line in measuring antenna gain.
+However, this almost theoretical 0dB antenna is used as a starting point in antenna design criteria and for a base line in measuring antenna gain.